Up your culinary game by making this Char Siu Skirt Steak Recipe with Sweet Garlic Udon Noodles that cooks directly on hot coals!

 Lastly, I made a really simple sweet garlic udon noodles side dish to go along side of the meat.
 It’s an incredibly easy combination of butter, garlic, brown sugar, soy and chicken stock.
 You toss the cooked udon noodles in there and mix them up for a really nice tasty noodles side dish.
 I finished them off with some sprouts and julienne sliced green onions.

-Well that’s all I got for today, hope you dig the video and recipe for this Char Siu Skirt Steak Recipe with Sweet Garlic Udon Noodles!
-See ya later!
+Well that’s all I got for today, hope you dig the video, See ya later!

 - ½ cup of red miso paste